gravitational/teleport/rfd/0056-buildbox-image-handling.md

  1. The build system must be able to create repeatable builds, from source, of any revision of the Teleport source at any time.

- 2. The same process (and its resulting images) should be used by all parts of the development cycle (development, test, CI, Release)
+ 2. The same process (and its resulting images) should be used by all automated builds (e.g. CI, test & Release)

  3. Changes to the buildbox image must be reviewable and auditable.

+ 4. Changes to the buildbox should be opt-in, in the sense that changes to a buildbox should not be *forced* on a consumer - the consumer should deliberately reference the updated buildbox image.

- 4. Using the buildbox images (at least in public-facing CI) must not require the use of privileged containers (e.g. require Docker-In-Docker), as this is a security threat.
+ 5. Using the buildbox images (at least in public-facing CI) must *not* require the use of privileged containers (e.g. require Docker-In-Docker), as this is a security threat.

- 5. Creating an updated buildbox image once changes have been approved should be automatic (or at least a single push-button operation)
+ 6. Creating an updated buildbox image once changes have been approved should be automatic (or at least a single push-button operation)

- 6. Where multiple build environments are required, they should all be produced by the same process.
+ 7. Where multiple build environments are required, they should all be produced by the same process.

 ### The current process